jnktsj/DNApi/README.md

 ##### Evaluation of 3′ adapter candidates
 ###### -3 SEQ1,SEQ2,...
 Comma-separated list of 3′ adapter(s) for quality control.
-When the option is specified, `dnai` maps the processed reads after clipping each 3′ adapter in every run and checks the genome mapping rate.
+When the option is specified, `dnapi` maps the processed reads after clipping each 3′ adapter in every run and checks the genome mapping rate.
 ##### Iterative 3′ adapter search
 ###### -p FLOAT
 Subsampling fraction of reads in an input FASTQ.
-In the default, `dnai` uses all reads, i.e., `-p 1.0`.
-Small read sets can make `dnai` faster.
+In the default, `dnapi` uses all reads, i.e., `-p 1.0`.
+Small read sets can make `dnapi` faster.
 ###### -k BEG:END:INT
 K-mers to predict a 3′ adapter in the input FASTQ. `BEG` is the smallest k-mer to start, `END` is the largest k-mer to end, and `INT` is an